SomerEsat/ethereum-staking-guides/README.md

 ### Generate validator keys

 If you have >= 32 Göerli ETH the page will allow you to click on `Step 3`.
 This is where you will paste your validator's staking data and send Göerli ETH to the deposit contact.
-Let's get started.
+Next we will get the staking data.

 #### a) Run the validator

-In a new terminal window run this command:
+In a new terminal window run this command to create a validator account:

 ```
 cd prysm/
 ./prysm.sh validator accounts create
 ```

-A validator binary will be downloaded and executed.
+The Prysm validator binary will be downloaded and executed.

 #### b) Set up the keystore

-It will prompt you to specify the keystore path where your validator keys will be stored.
+It will prompt you to specify the keystore path where your validator account keys will be stored.

 ```
 INFO accounts: Please specify the keystore path for your private keys (default: "/root/.eth2validators"):
 ```

-You can provide a different value (TODO(SE): LINK), or to keep things simple go with the default keystore by pressing **\<enter\>**.
+You can provide a different value if you like, but, to keep things simple go with the default keystore by pressing **\<enter\>**.

 #### c) Secure the key data